Jhayrolandero/AngularTuts/README.md

 ng new myapp --no-standalone
 ```

-> make sur eyou have latest version of node
+> make sure you have the latest version of node

 #### Some Handy Angular CLI commands i know